 I have a strong interest in theme park design and am currently the Vice President of the Themed Entertainment Association‘s NextGen chapter at Ringling.
 I have the honor of being in charge of coordinating events, scheduling fundraisers, and reaching out to potential guest speakers.
+We won the 2018/2019 award for Student Organization of the Year.
 I’m pretty wild about queue design too – if you ever want to get me to not shut up, just ask me about the line for the Haunted Mansion.

 I’m also wild about roller skating!
 I started with roller hockey in middle school and have never looked back.
 I know all of those tunes played at roller rinks by heart, trust me.
-In the little free time I have between classes, I am part of the Bradentucky Bombers, the Bradenton roller derby team.
-I’m also part of my local Chicks in Bowls chapter, where I’m trying to learn how to do tricks in half pipes on quad skates.
+In the little free time I have between classes, I am part of my local Chicks in Bowls chapter, where I’m trying to learn how to do tricks in half pipes on quad roller skates.